Novels & Current Projects

 Laura K. Cowan is a novelist whose imaginative fiction explores the human condition through supernatural stories told against rich dreamscapes.
 Her first novel, a speculative supernatural coming of age story titled The Little Seer, shot to #2 on the Kindle Bestsellers List for free Christian Suspense titles and #5 for Occult/Supernatural during its launch promotion.
 Readers called The Little Seer “Riveting from the beginning to the end” and saying, “If you feel that you are not loved, read this book.”

-Laura’s second novel, Music of Sacred Lakes, will be finished by the end of the year, to be followed soon after by her speculative supernatural short story collection, The Thin Places: Supernatural Tales of the Unseen.
-Please sign up for email updates or join Laura on Facebook or Twitter (@laurakcowan) to keep up with updates on when these new novels will be published.
+Laura’s second novel, Music of Sacred Lakes, will be available in April 2014, to be followed soon after by her speculative supernatural short story collection, The Thin Places: Supernatural Tales of the Unseen.
+Please sign up for email updates or join Laura on Facebook or Twitter (@laurakcowan) to keep up with updates on when these and other new novels will be published.

 The Little Seer [Now Available in Paperback, E-book, and E-Book Novella Trilogy: Exodus, Desert, & Midnight]

 A young girl wakes from a dream that a tornado destroyed her church and her pastor ordered crows to peck out her eyes, only to discover deep cuts on her arms where she was attacked.
 Soon her dreams begin unfolding in her waking reality, her church and family begin to fall apart, and the only anchor of her sanity is a strange man who keeps appearing in her ever stranger dreams.
 What is happening to Aria?
 How is it that her dreams can tell the future?
 And why is her identity key in a spiritual battle raging over her church and town that could decide not only her fate and that of her friends, but that of the whole country or even the world?